mitchell-lang/docs/tutorials/tutorial-gbdt.md

 and produces a real number prediction.

 To define `forward` we will use a `let` construct, which lets us define local variables and helper functions that use the arguments to `forward`.
+The value of the expression between `in` and `end` is the result of the whole let expression.

 ```sml
 fun forward (ensemble, features) =